 I’m never going to say no if one of my kids wants to help me set the table or clean up after the dogs!
 But helping to clean the house is about more than just a tidy bedroom.
-I want my kids to know that this is their home, and it’s an important space that they should feel proud of!
+I want my kids to understand that this is their home, and it’s an important space that they should feel proud of!

 Take Care of Others

-However your children want to reach out to others, encourage them to find something that works for them.
+However, if your children want to reach out to others, encourage them to find something that works for them.
 Maybe they want to donate some of their toys to the local church, or just be friendlier to people by talking to a new child in their class every week.

 Have you listened to my podcast?
 Check out The Mom Confidential!

 I love it when my kids take the initiative to learn something new, even if it’s something small or silly.
 Do they want to learn a new dance move or how to bake cookies?
 Has your teen decided to learn French, or does your little one want to spell their name?
 The more they want to learn, the better—knowledge is power!

 Remember, learning comes in all shapes and forms.
 Try having them read a new book or build a cool craft project.
 Or cheer them on as they try to master the hula hoop!

 Okay, your toddler might not worry about eating all their fruits and veggies, but older kids might want to get in more exercise or eat better.
 Find a happy medium and work with your kids to find them fun and healthy new recipes to try or discover a new sport they might love.
 You want to build good health and fitness habits that will last!

 Help them with their goals by making it a family resolution—maybe switch out some sugary drinks for flavored water or start a family football game in the backyard to get moving!

 By the second week of January, 25 percent of people have abandoned their resolutions.